International Primary Division ( Kindergarten)

 The Kindergarten to Year 6 learning program at SJIS is derived from the NSW Education Standards Authority (NESA) syllabuses for NSW schools.
 The NSW curriculum includes the Key Learning Areas (KLAs) of English, Mathematics, Science, Human Society and its Environment, Creative Arts, Languages, Personal Development, and Health and Physical Education (PDHPE).
 There is a strong focus on English and Mathematics, housed within a challenging and inclusive framework, to nurture every student’s excellence and potential best.

 The timetable is structured with a 6 period day, each lesson being 50 minutes long.
 The children learn Japanese in addition to the standard NSW syllabus.
-From Year 1, students enjoy ‘mixed lessons’ between Divisions, in the areas of Art, PE and Music.
+From Year 1, students enjoy ‘mixed lessons’ between Divisions, in the areas of Visual Art, PE, Computer Coding and Music.